tu2-atmanand/RoseRed-ObsidianTheme/README.md

 2. Go to the location ``.obsidian/themes`` in the root folder of your vault.

-3. Create a new folder named `RoseRed`.
+3. Create a new folder named `Rose Red`.

-4. Copy the two files you downloaded from the release in this `Rose Red` folder you have created.
+4. Copy the two files you downloaded from the release in this `Rose Red` folder you have just created.

 5. Go in the Setting>Appearance in your vault and select the *Rose Red* from the drop-down for Themes.